-General Purpose probes are uncoated silicon tips that can be usually used in Contact, Noncontact or Tapping mode for imaging topography and mapping mechanical properties without significant limitations.
+General Purpose AFM probes are uncoated silicon AFM tips that can be usually used in contact, non-contact or tapping mode for imaging topography and mapping mechanical properties without significant limitations.
 Imaging of DNA is one of the examples of such applications (see Fig. 2).

-General recommendations apply to the cantilever choice.
-Contact mode needs probes with small spring constant below 1 N/m, Non-contact mode requires high-frequency probes, while cantilevers with intermediate spring constant and resonance frequency are optimal for most samples in Tapping mode.
+General recommendations apply to the AFM cantilever choice.
+Contact mode needs AFM probes with small spring constant below 1 N/m, non-contact mode requires high-frequency AFM probes, while AFM cantilevers with intermediate spring constant and resonance frequency are optimal for most samples in tapping mode.

 ORDERING OPTIONSClick on a product type below to order online.

-HQ:NSC probes with high resonance frequency and large spring constant
+HQ:NSC AFM probes with high resonance frequency and large spring constant